greenelab/deep-review/sections/06_discussion.md

 inevitably results in a set of signal peaks that are close to the threshold, not sufficient to constitute a positive label but too similar to positively labeled examples to constitute a negative label.
-To avoid an arbitrary label for these example they may be labeled as "ambiguous".
+To avoid an arbitrary label for these examples they may be labeled as "ambiguous".
 Ambiguously labeled examples can then be ignored during model training and evaluation of recall and FDR.
 The correlation between model predictions on these examples and their signal values can be used to evaluate if the model correctly ranks these examples between